EOSIO/eosio.cdt/docs/06_how-to-guides/02_multi-index/how-to-define-a-singleton.md

 ## How to define a singleton

-This how you can define a simple singleton, which is storing an account name as primary value and a uint64_t as secondary value in structure `testtable`; the structure testtable can be extended to be defined by multiple data members, here we defined only two for demonstration purposes.
+To define a simple singleton, which is storing an account name as primary value and a uint64_t as secondary value in structure `testtable` follow the steps below:

 1. Include the `eosio.hpp` and `singleton.hpp` headers and declare the `eosio` namespace usage
 ```